Omar-Mohammed-Ali/AI-ML-Internship/README.md

 Titanic Dataset Preprocessing

-This project involves preprocessing the Titanic dataset using Python and libraries such as Pandas, Seaborn, and Scikit-learn.
+This task involves preprocessing the Titanic dataset using Python and libraries such as Pandas, Seaborn, and Scikit-learn.
 It follows a typical data preprocessing pipeline as part of a data science or machine learning workflow.

 Steps Steps Done